-Portable radiation monitors will be used in detecting radiation levels in the Spent Resin Storage Tank cubicles, in general work areas and in areas near the transfer manifold and associated hose.
-The monitors will be located near potential sources of radiation and in areas where a buildup of radioactive material may result in excessively high radiation levels.
-Airborne monitoring requirements will be determined by Radiological Engineering.
+Portable radiation monitors are used in detecting radiation levels in general work areas.
+The monitors are located near potential sources of radiation and in areas where a buildup of radioactive material may result in excessively high radiation levels.
+As determined by Radiological Engineering, airborne monitoring of the spent resin transfer pump cubicle (AXOIO) and Auxiliary Building basement hallway take place during system activities.